To illustrate, consider the following code:

 For example, consider the REPL’s type printout for string?:

-The type (Any -> Boolean : String) has three parts.
+The type (-> Any Boolean : String) has three parts.
 The first two are the same as any other function type and indicate that the predicate takes any value and returns a boolean.
 The third part, after the :, represents the logical propositions the typechecker learns from the result of applying the function:

 If the predicate check succeeds (i.e. produces a non-#f value), the argument variable has type String

-If the predicate check fails, the argument variable does not have type String
+If the predicate check fails (i.e. produces #f), the argument variable does not have type String

-Predicates for all built-in types are annotated with similar filters that allow the type system to reason about predicate checks.
+Predicates for all built-in types are annotated with similar propositions that allow the type system to reason logically about predicate checks.